-The representative(s) designated by the Society to handle grievances at Step 3 shall meet with the staff representative(s) and/or the grievor to attempt to resolve the dispute.
-The representative(s) of the Society shall reply in writing to the grievance within ten (10) school days of receipt of the grievance at Step 3.
+The representative(s) designated by the Society to handle grievances at Step 3 will meet with the staff representative(s) and/or the grievor to attempt to resolve the dispute.
+The representative(s) of the Society will reply in writing to the grievance within 10 school days of receipt of the grievance at Step 3.